saritasa-nest/saritasa-forge-admin/README.md

 });
 ```

-## Set value for empty fields in records.
+## Set the default value for empty property records.

-Users can customize the value for empty fields in records.
-By default, it will be displayed as "-".
+Users can customize the value used for displaying the empty record values.
+By default, it will be displayed as "-" (a dash).

 ### Using Fluent API